Deplorable Word: Meaning

-The book was written in 1955 during the Cold War, ten years after the first atomic weapons were dropped on Hiroshima and Nagasaki, Japan, and three years after the hydrogen bomb was first detonated.
+The book was written in 1955 during the Cold War, ten years after the atomic bombings of Hiroshima and Nagasaki, and three years after the first thermonuclear weapon was detonated.
 Lewis does not explicitly link the Deplorable Word to any specific weapon of mass destruction, but he alludes to the power of humanity to destroy life.
 Near the end of the story Lewis has the lion Aslan say to the central characters from the Victorian era:

 It is not certain that some wicked one of your race will not find out a secret as evil as the Deplorable Word and use it to destroy all living things.
 And soon, very soon, before you are an old man and an old woman, great nations of your world will be ruled by tyrants who care no more for joy and justice and mercy than the Empress Jadis.
 Let your world beware.
 That is the warning.

-Several writers have interpreted this warning as an allusion to atomic weapons.
+Several writers have interpreted this warning as an allusion to nuclear weapons.
+Katherine Langrish wrote, "the Deplorable Word is an unmistakable metaphor for the atom bomb."